KKKKeZZZZ/what-I-ve-learned/README.md

 #7. url - absolute path & relative path, last guy does not care this feature, it really made some issues.

    WIL: using "/" in front of the url means relative path, otherwise is absolute path.
 They basicly talk about locating resources

+//04032021

+#8. '.toggle()' this function is useful, it can easily hide and show element in the front-end, use it more often!